NYC · Live Music · 2026

 Madison Square Garden — the arena standard.

 MSG holds just under 21,000 for concerts and sits directly above Penn Station — the most transit-accessible major arena in the country.
-There’s something about the energy inside MSG that feels different the second the lights go down.
 The lower bowl between sections 101–119 provides the best sight lines for most stage configurations.
 The floor is electric for the right show; the upper bowl is steep but maintains reasonable connection to the stage.
-For a first-time MSG concert, lower bowl center is the right target.

 Barclays Center — MSG’s equal for certain shows.

-At 19,000 capacity, Barclays is slightly more intimate than MSG and the bowl is proportioned in ways that work well for mid-scale arena productions.
-Eleven subway lines serve Atlantic Avenue directly — easier to reach from Brooklyn, Queens, and the Bronx than MSG, and roughly equivalent from Manhattan.
+At 19,000 capacity, Barclays is slightly more intimate than MSG and the bowl proportions work well for mid-scale arena productions.
+Eleven subway lines serve Atlantic Avenue directly.
 The Atlantic Avenue and Flatbush Avenue neighborhoods give Barclays a better before-and-after story than Penn Station-adjacent MSG.

 MetLife Stadium — for the very biggest shows only.